vanitabarrett/vanitabarrett.co.uk/src/projects/govuk-design-system.md

     text: Puppeteer
 tags:
   - projects
-  - ongoing_projects
 start_date: 2020-07-06
+end_date: 2022-10-03
 ---

 # Project: {{ name }}

 <strong>{{ role }}</strong>

-Working on the GOV.UK Design System, which is a library of components, styles and patterns used by the UK Government Website (GOV.UK), services across government and local councils.
-My role as a Senior Frontend Developer and Technical Lead is varied.
-Some day-to-day tasks include: investigating any bugs reported to us; researching and investigating accessibility issues and solutions; developing new components and releasing new versions of GOV.UK Frontend via npm; working with designers and content to update documentation; reporting bugs to third parties (for example: screenreader software; browsers).
+The GOV.UK Design System is a library of components, styles and patterns used by the UK Government Website (GOV.UK), services across government and local councils.
+My role as a Senior Frontend Developer and Technical Lead included investigating any bugs reported to us; researching and investigating accessibility issues and solutions; developing new components and releasing new versions of GOV.UK Frontend via npm; working with designers and content to update documentation; reporting bugs to third parties (for example: screenreader software; browsers).

 <a href="https://design-system.service.gov.uk">design-system.service.gov.uk</a>